diamondburned/cchat/README.md

 The identifier interface forces whatever interface that embeds this one to be uniquely identifiable.

+### Configurator

+The configurator interface is a way for the frontend to display configuration options that the backend has.

 ### Server

 A server is any entity that is usually a channel or a guild.